 - Instructional make-up testing (Century College students only and at faculty discretion)

 We are located on the West Campus, Room W2470.
 Review Testing Center policies prior to arriving for your appointment.

 After acceptance to the college, you will need to register for the ACCUPLACER / ACCUPLACER ESL test.
 Registered students will have priority seating.
 Walk-ins are welcome during check-in, however, a seat cannot be guaranteed.

-Do I need to take the ACCUPLACER?
+Do You Need to Take the ACCUPLACER?

 New applicants to Century College must complete the ACCUPLACER for course placement unless they meet one of the exemption criteria listed below.